 One of the easiest ways to communicate between different devices using Tasker is AutoRemote.
 Thanks to this AutoApps plugin you can send a toast or a notification to another device.
 The plugin is also available as a Google Chrome extension and EventGhost plugin.
 This means that you can incorporate not only Android but also PC and Linux devices and use them in your projects.
 Notifications sent to other devices using AutoRemote can contain commands or information you wish to pass between the devices.
-It is a must have the plugin for all Tasker users that have more than one device or wish to use their phone or a tablet with a computer.
+It is a must-have the plugin for all Tasker users that have more than one device or wish to use their phone or a tablet with a computer.

-Each device will be identified be a unique URL assigned by the AutoRemote.
+Each device will be identified by a unique URL assigned by the AutoRemote.
 This is how your devices communicate, so make sure you keep the link safe.
 While it is possible to restore the link after a total wipe, it is a good idea to keep this handy.
 After installing the plugin, open the app and allow all the permissions requested.
 You have to log in with your Google account as the information is being sent by utilising your drive account.
 When a device is registered you have to share the device information with other devices by sending the registration command from the group menu of the application.
 After this, all devices can be backed up and this can be restored later if needed.

 AutoRemote allows you to send messages (toasts) to your devices to trigger profiles, and issue notifications (status bar notifications) containing files, URLs, and allowing user interactions.